Filipino shamans: Terminology

 The most common native terms for shamans among Austronesian groups in Island Southeast Asia are balian, baylan, or cognates and spelling variants thereof.
 They are all derived from Proto-Western-Malayo-Polynesian *balian, meaning "shaman" (probably originally female, transvestite, or hermaphroditic) or "medium".
 Various cognates in other non-Filipino Austronesian languages include babalian, bobolian, and bobohizan (Kadazan-Dusun); wadian (Ma'anyan); belian (Iban); belian (Malay); walen or walyan (Old Javanese); balian (Balinese); bolian (Mongondow); balia (Uma); wulia or balia (Bare'e); balia (Wolio); balian (Ngaju); and balieng (Makassar).
 However *balian-derived terms have largely disappeared among lowland Filipinos after Christianization in the Spanish era.
-Some exceptions include Bikol where it persisted and acquired the Spanish feminine suffix -a as balyana.
-It also survives among some Muslim Filipinos like in Maranao walian, although the meaning has shifted after Islamization.
+Some exceptions exist, such as Bikol, where it persisted and acquired the Spanish feminine suffix -a to become balyana.
+It also survives among some Muslim Filipinos, such as walian in Maranao, although the meaning has shifted after Islamization.

-The linguist Otto Dempwolff has also theorized that *balian may have ultimately derived from Proto-Austronesian *bali ("escort", "accompany") with the suffix *-an, in the meaning of "one who escorts a soul to the other world (a psychopomp)".
+The linguist Otto Dempwolff has also theorized that *balian may have ultimately derived from Proto-Austronesian *bali ("escort", "accompany") with the suffix *-an, meaning "one who escorts a soul to the other world" (a psychopomp).
 However, the linguists Robert Blust and Stephen Trussel have noted that there is no evidence that *balian is a suffixed form, and thus believe that Dempwolff's interpretation is incorrect.

-More general terms used by Spanish sources for native shamans throughout the archipelago were derived from Tagalog and Visayan anito ("spirit"), these include terms like maganito and anitera.
+More general terms used by Spanish sources for native shamans throughout the archipelago were derived from Tagalog and Visayan anito ("spirit"), such as maganito and anitera.
 However, different ethnic groups had different names for shamans, including shamans with specialized roles.
 These include: